Sonuraj804456/My_Store/README.md

 Implementation notes:
 - `requireAuth` middleware accepts bearer tokens and will also attempt to resolve a BetterAuth session (cookie-based) when no `Authorization` header is present.
 This allows cookie/session flows alongside token auth.

+PRODUCT MODULE:

+1️⃣ Product Lifecycle

+Products follow a strict lifecycle:draft → published → soft_deleted
+Draft:
+-Default state when product is created
+-Not visible in public APIs
+-Fully editable
+Published:
+-Visible publicly
+-Must satisfy all publishing validation rules
+-Cannot violate variant or media constraints

+Soft Deleted:
+-deleted_at timestamp is set
+-Excluded from all listings (admin & public)
+-Not physically removed from the database

+2️⃣ Publishing Rules

+A product cannot be published unless all of the following conditions are met:

+✅ At least one variant exists

+✅ At least one media item exists

+✅ No variant has negative inventory

+If validation fails, an error is thrown:

+ApiError(400, "At least one variant required")

+ApiError(400, "At least one media required")

+Publishing validation is enforced inside the updateProduct() service method.

+3️⃣ Variant Logic

+Each product:

+Must have at least 1 variant before publishing

+Can have multiple variants

+Variants belong to a specific product

+Variant Fields

+name

+price

+inventory

+Rules

+Price is stored as decimal

+Inventory cannot be negative

+Variants are store-scoped

+Variants are excluded if product is soft deleted

+4️⃣ Category Logic

+Categories are:

+Scoped per store

+Unique per store

+Constraint

+Two categories with the same name cannot exist in the same store.

+If violated:

+ApiError(409, "Category already exists in this store") 5️⃣ Media Constraints

+Each product:

+Must have at least 1 media item before publishing

+Can have a maximum of 10 media items

+Media Fields

+url

+type (required, NOT NULL)

+position (used for ordering)

+Rules

+type is mandatory

+Publishing fails if no media exists

+Media count is capped at 10

+6️⃣ Public Filtering Behavior

+Public APIs:

+Return only products with status = "published"

+Exclude soft deleted products

+Filter by store username

+Never return draft products

+Visibility Matrix
+Product State	Publicly Visible draft	❌ No published	✅ Yes soft_deleted	❌ No
+7️⃣ Testing Coverage (Mandatory)

+Unit tests implemented for:

+✅ Product creation

+✅ Variant creation

+✅ Publishing validation rules

+✅ Category uniqueness per store

+✅ Public visibility filtering

+✅ Soft delete behavior

+Run tests using:

+docker compose exec backend pnpm test

+All mandatory product module tests pass successfully.